Seraglio: Harem

-Since the Topkapı Palace's harem (commonly known as "The Seraglio harem") grew in prominence and fame, the term saray/serail/seraglio began also being commonly used as a synonym of harem, the sequestered living quarters used by wives and concubines in an Ottoman household.
+Since the Topkapı Palace's harem (commonly known as "The Seraglio harem") grew in prominence and fame, the term saray/serail/seraglio began to also be commonly used as a synonym of harem, the sequestered living quarters used by wives and concubines in an Ottoman household.
 (Note: The term harem is a generic term for domestic spaces reserved for women in a Muslim family, which can also refer to the women themselves.)